Władysław Komar: Death

 He died on 17 August 1998 in a car crash coming back from an athletics meeting in Międzyzdroje together with another Olympic gold medallist, pole vaulter Tadeusz Ślusarski.
 The car they hit was driven by another athlete, former sprinter, Jarosław Marzec, who died several days later.
 A memorial athletics meeting in their name is held every year in Międzyzdroje.

 Personal life

-Władysław Komar was married twice.
+Komar was married twice.
 His first wife, Małgorzata Spychalska (b.
 1942), was a daughter of Marian Spychalski, a prominent Polish communist politician.
 They divorced in 1973.

-With his second wife Maria (1950–2008), a former volley ball player, he had one son Mikołaj (b.
+With his second wife Maria (1950–2008), a former volleyball player, he had one son Mikołaj (b.
 1977) who went on to become a photographer.